pytorch/pytorch/docs/source/compile/faq.rst

 ==========================
 **Author**: `Mark Saroufim <https://github.com/msaroufim>`_

-At a high level, the TorchDynamo stack consists of a graph capture from Python code using dynamo and a backend compiler.
+At a high level, the PyTorch 2.0 stack consists of a graph capture from Python code using dynamo and a backend compiler.
 In this example the backend compiler consists of backward graph tracing using AOTAutograd and graph lowering using TorchInductor.
 There are of course many more